swipswaps/oci-hpc-runbook-rocky/README.md

 Click <img src="https://github.com/oci-hpc/oci-hpc-runbook-rocky/blob/master/images/create.png" height="25">

 After a few minutes, the instances will turn green meaning it is up and running.
 You can now SSH into it.
 After clicking on the name of the instance, you will find the public IP.
-You can now connect using `ssh opc@xx.xx.xx.xx`
+You can now connect using `ssh opc@xx.xx.xx.xx` from the machine using the key that was provided during the creation.

 #### Block Storage